 \section{Abstract}

-Focused on elliptic operator with stationary random coefficients of integrable correlations, stemming from stochastic homogenization theory, this paper primarily aims to investigate boundary estimates.
-As practical applications, we establish decay estimates for Green functions in both the quenched and annealed senses, as well as, some valuable annealed estimates (including CLT-scaling) for boundary correctors.
-By extending Bella-Giunti-Otto's lemma in \cite{Bella-Giunti-Otto17} (to the version with a boundary condition), we ultimately obtain an error estimate for two-scale expansions of Green functions at mixed derivatives level, thereby building connections to other interesting fields.
+We investigate boundary estimates for elliptic operators with stationary random coefficients exhibiting integrable correlations, arising from stochastic homogenization theory.
+As practical applications, we establish decay estimates for Green functions in both quenched and annealed senses.
+Furthermore, we derive notable annealed estimates for boundary correctors, including central limit theorem (CLT)-scaling type estimates.
+By extending the lemma of Bella, Giunti, and Otto \cite{Bella-Giunti-Otto17} to accommodate boundary conditions, we ultimately obtain error estimates for the two-scale expansion of Green functions at the level of mixed derivatives, thereby establishing connections to other related fields.

 \textbf{Key words: stochastic homogenization, boundary correctors, boundary estimates, Green function's expansion}